 You can see the load on these workstations with the topw command.
 It will show the top processes on each machine.

-We have an NIH funded computing cluster with 2304 computing cores!
+We have an NIH funded computing cluster !
 See the funding details.
 That cluster is named Tiger and you can visualize the activity on Tiger.

 Do not use the cluster for interactive use.
 This is only for queue submission.
 Ask Kathy for help.